CHSS Advice Line

 Some people develop other conditions linked to their heart attack, including:

-For most people, after a couple of days, your heart will settle down.
+For most people, your heart will settle down after a couple of days.
 The immediate risk of another heart attack lessens, and intensive monitoring can be stopped.
 Your doctor will advise when it is safe for you to return home from hospital.

-Before you leave hospital, your doctor will talk to you about any medications you may need to take, as well as give you information about support services available in your local area, such as cardiac rehabilitation.
+Before you leave hospital, your doctor will talk to you about any medications you may need to take.
+They will also give you information about support services available in your local area, such as cardiac rehabilitation.

 Mum of two Catriona had a heart attack just as lockdown was beginning, and she felt anxious and on edge because the usual support wasn’t available.